tushar-sanwal/CSS-Buttons/README.md

 # Design
 Simple html and css

-It is just an sample of css buttons.
+It is just a sample of css buttons.